What is the Healthiest Crust for Pizza? Top Nutritious Options Explained

 Sweet Potato Crust

-To make this crust, combine mashed sweet potato with flour alternatives and an egg for structure.
+To make this crust, mix mashed sweet potato with almond or oat flour and an egg for structure.
+It pairs well with both savory toppings (like feta and arugula) and sweet options (like honey-drizzled goat cheese).

 Zucchini Crust

-• Packed with water and fiber for hydration and digestion
+High in water and fiber – Aids hydration and digestion.

-Like cauliflower, zucchini has a lot of moisture.
-The trick is to squeeze it dry before mixing it with eggs and flour.
+Like cauliflower crust, zucchini contains a lot of moisture, so the key is to squeeze out excess water before mixing it with eggs and flour.
+This ensures a crispy, sturdy crust instead of a soggy one.

 Protein-Packed Pizza Crusts